 Have You Experienced Sexual Harassment or Gender Discrimination?

 Sexual harassment and gender discrimination in the workplace can occur in many different ways.
-It is important for employees to seek counsel and report these incidents appropriately as soon as possible.
+It is important for employees to seek counsel from a qualified sexual harassment attorney and report these incidents appropriately as soon as possible.

-Taking proper steps early, including reaching out to a qualified lawyer, is critical to achieving successful outcomes.
+Taking proper steps early, including reaching out to a qualified sexual harassment attorney, is critical to achieving successful outcomes.
 If the problems persist after you report them, an experienced and aggressive employment law attorney can help you protect your rights.
-Sometimes that can mean filing a discrimination or sexual harassment claim.
+Sometimes that can mean filing a discrimination or sexual harassment claim with a sexual harassment attorney.

 At the law firm of Robert B. Landry III PLC, in Baton Rouge or New Orleans, we advocate aggressively for victims of sexual harassment and gender discrimination in the workplace.
 By doing so, we not only help our clients recover full compensation, but we also work with them to ensure that others are not subjected to the same treatment.